On the border lines between the regions of distinct solution type for solutions of the Friedmann equation satisfying the Hubble condition: Remark

 \section{Remark}

-The asymptotic relation for the functions $u_{\pm}$ points to a somehow logarithmic behaviour.
-The asymptotics of these functions should be investigated more precisely.
+The asymptotic relation for the functions $u_{\pm}$ points to a logarithm-like behaviour.
+The asymptotics of these functions could be investigated more precisely.
 The ray $y=\frac{1}{2}x$ in the description of the border lines characterizes in the case of vanishing radiation the the transition points from deceleration to acceleration.